PBearson/ESP32-With-ESP-PROG-Demo/README.md

 Notes:

-ESP-PROG's pin header is set to 5V.
+If ESP-PROG's pin header is set to 5V, we then need to change Pin 1 of ESP-PROG to the 5V pin of ESP32.

 ![HiLetgo with ESP-PROG](https://user-images.githubusercontent.com/11084018/153796531-704a58bf-50ef-4992-ae5d-9f0b53731219.png)